 Natural England has begun to investigate how to improve coastal access along a 69 km stretch of the Sussex coast between East Head and Shoreham.
-This new access is expected to be ready in late 2018.

-Officers from West Sussex County Council are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.
+Officers from West Sussex county council are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.

-On 27 September 2017, Natural England submitted a report to the Secretary of State for the Environment, Food and Rural Affairs setting out the proposals for improved access to the coast between East Head and Shoreham by Sea.
+On 27 September 2017, Natural England submitted a report to the Secretary of State for Environment, Food and Rural Affairs setting out the proposals for improved access to the coast between East Head and Shoreham by Sea.

 Objections are forwarded for consideration by an independent planning inspector appointed by the Secretary of State.
 The inspector will make recommendations to the Secretary of State in respect of each one.